maxsitt/insect-detect-docs/docs/deployment/analysis.md

     - save metadata sorted by recording ID, tracking ID (ascending) and weighted probability (descending) successively to `*metadata_classified_top1_all.csv`

-3. Group metadata by tracking ID per recording ID and calculate for each tracking ID:
+3.  **Group metadata by tracking ID per recording ID and calculate for each tracking ID**:

     - total number of images
     - date from first timestamp